nebulaeonline/nebulae-rs/readme.md

 ### Current Status

+Only building on x64 at the moment.
+In rough shape.

 I've created a separate [dev jounral](dev_journal.md) so I don't pollute this area.
 I'm trying to be detailed.

 ### Project Update